 David Gonzalez, a recent graduate of the Chapingo Autonomous University in Texcoco, a city about 30 km (20 miles) from Mexico City, agrees.
 He worked with SeeD scientists Sarah Hearne and Terence Molnar on his Master of Science thesis research, identifying genetic resources with resistance to the maize leaf disease “tar spot complex” (TSC) by using genome-wide association study (GWAS) and genomic selection.

 “The software and databases SeeD develops for analyzing genotypic and phenotypic data are novel tools that can be used for research as well as academic purposes,” Gonzalez said.
 “They are a valuable resource that can be utilized by academic institutions to train students in genetic analysis.”

 Gonzalez attended the CIMMYT training course “Technologies for Tropical Maize Improvement,” where he learned about new tools for field trial design, data analysis, doubled haploid technology, molecular markers, GWAS and genomic selection.

 “This training, as well as the valuable help and support from CIMMYT scientists, really helped me develop myself professionally,” he said.
 “It was exciting to work with such an ambitious project, doing things that have never been done before to discover and utilize maize and wheat genetic diversity for the benefit of farmers.
 I look forward to using what I’ve learned in my future career to develop varieties that meet the needs of farmers in Latin America.”

-SeeD is a joint initiative of CIMMYT and the Mexican Ministry of Agriculture (SAGARPA) through theMasAgro project.
+SeeD is a joint initiative of CIMMYT and the Mexican Ministry of agriculture and rural development (SADER) through theMasAgro project.
 SeeD receives additional funding from the CGIAR Research Programs on Maize (MAIZE CRP) and Wheat (WHEAT CRP), and from the UK’s Biotechnology and Biological Sciences Research Council (BBSRC).